Molenga/amnesia/README.md

 # amnesia
-Text-based adventure game
+Text-based adventure game.
-Inspired by the game Zork
+Inspired by the game Zork.